 Before the Rain won an Academy-Award nomination and thirty awards, including Golden Lion for Best Film in Venice, Independent Spirit, FIPRESCI, UNESCO, best film of the year in Argentina, Italy, Sweden, Turkey, and other awards in Austria, Belgium, Brazil, Poland, Puerto Rico, Russia, etc. The New York Times included Before the Rain on its list of the best 1,000 films ever made.

-His films are part of the curricula at numerous universities worldwide, and have been discoursed at a number of conferences.
+His films are part of the curricula at numerous universities worldwide (SHIH Hsin University in Taipei), and have been discoursed at a number of conferences.
 The University of Leipzig (Germany) and the European University Institute in Florence (Italy) hosted academic conferences dedicated, respectively, to Before the Rain and Dust.

-He has published fiction, essays and op-ed pieces in New American Writing, La Repubblica, Corriere Della Sera, Sineast, The Guardian, Suddeutsche Zeitung, Pravda, etc.
+He has published fiction, essays and op-ed pieces in Journal of Screenwriting, New American Writing, La Repubblica, Corriere Della Sera, Sineast, The Guardian, Suddeutsche Zeitung, Pravda, etc.

 Manchevski has staged performance art with the group 1AM (which he founded) and by himself.

-He authored a (very small) book of fiction, The Ghost of My Mother (1985), a short book on art theory Truth and Fiction: Notes on (Exceptional) Faith in Art (2012) and two books of photographs, Street (1999) and Five Drops of Dream (2010) which accompany the two photo exhibitions.
+He has published a (very small) book of fiction, The Ghost of My Mother (1985), a short book on art theory Truth and Fiction: Notes on (Exceptional) Faith in Art (2012), a book of photographs and essays Pictures, Words and Lies (2015) and two books of photographs, Street (1999) and Five Drops of Dream (2010) which accompany the two photo exhibitions.

-He has lectured at a number of universities, cinematheques, art museums and art institutes, including – as Head of Directing Studies – at NYU’s Tisch School of the Arts’ Graduate Film program.
+He has lectured at a number of universities, cinematheques, art museums and art institutes: EICTV (Cuba), VGIK (Russia), London Film School, Oxford Brookes, Cambridge, University of Chicago, University of Texas (Austin), Brown University, FDU (Belgrade), Shanghai Normal University, Hanoi Cinematheque, University of Tsukuba (Japan), University Babelsberg Konrad Wolf (the German state film school), Universität Bielefeld, Universidade Federal do Rio Grande do Sul (Brazil), etc. He served as Head of Directing Studies at NYU’s Tisch School of the Arts’ Graduate Film program.
 He is currently teaching at the Feirstein Graduate School of Cinema at Brooklyn College.

-Manchevski’s work has screened at more than two hundred festivals, and has been distributed in close to 50 countries (theatrically, TV, cable and video).
+Manchevski’s work has screened at more than three hundred festivals, and has been distributed in more than 50 countries (theatrically, TV, cable and video).

 He holds an honorary doctorate from VGIK in Moscow, Russia.
 He is a member of the Directors Guild of America, European Film Academy and the PEN Club.